lumarel/rocky-testing-ansible/README.md

 # Ansible Rocky Testing tools

-This ansible-playbook takes care of everything around deploying a bare linux machine (ubuntu/centos) and adding it to a centralized SSSD (Active Directory) environment
+This ansible-playbook takes care of any tasks that may appear for Rocky testing.
+These are intended to be run on a AWX instance.

 ## Structure